 Your safety, the safety of our staff and other Park visitors is our utmost priority.
 We will not hesitate to impose tighter restrictions if safety is compromised.

 Please note - there may be occasions where our team will ask you to move on if an area is becoming too crowded.
 Please respect their request.

 To access the Long Walk and Deer Park, you can park at one of the car parks dotted along the A332 near Windsor, however visitors often park in Windsor town centre and walk along the High Street to enter Windsor Great Park through Cambridge Gate, which is located next to Windsor Castle.

-If you park at The Savill Garden car park, you can then take a short walk to the right of The Savill Building, along Rhododendron Ride, to Cow Pond.
+If you park at The Savill Garden car park, you can then take a short walk to the right of the Visitor Centre, along Rhododendron Ride, to Cow Pond.
 This is a gentle walk and should take around five minutes.

 From The Savill Garden car park, Obelisk Lawn is almost immediately to the left of The Savill Building.
 Then just head towards the Cumberland Obelisk, which you will be able to see from the car park.

 You can choose to park at The Savill Garden car park and walk towards the Cumberland Obelisk, then cross Obelisk Bridge on your right, to arrive at Smith’s Lawn.